Different types of lawyers and picking the best one for you

 - Land Law and Property Practice (Core module, second year) – All courses

 Working with clients to ensure they and their family know what happens to them after they die can help to relieve them of a lot of stress.
 Wills and probate lawyers, also called estate lawyers, help to draft wills that commit a person’s final wishes to law.

 Inheritance is also a large part of this, and wills and probate lawyers can also be drafted in when inheritance is disputed.
 Estate lawyers also manage the reallocation of debts owed by the deceased.

-- Equity and the Law of Trusts (Core module, final year) – All courses
+- Equity and Trusts (Core module, final year) – All courses